-Investment Trends has released its 2020 Robo-advice Report, a global in-depth study of the adoption and appetite for automated investment services in Australia and seven overseas markets.
+In it’s 2020 Robo-advice Report, Investment Trends conducted a global in-depth study of the adoption and appetite for automated investment services in Australia and seven overseas markets.

 Automated online investing (or ‘robo-advice’) simply describes a technology that gives anyone access to professional investment advice without the cost or need to see an adviser in person.